amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 <br>
 ## What is Obsidian?
 However, I also want to easily get an overview of all of my notes on a single paper.
-For this I use a workflow that connects Zotero with my note-taking app [Obsidian]( obsidian.md) and saves my notes in a readable, searchable, nice-looking markdown file.
+For this I use a workflow that connects Zotero with my note-taking app<a href="obsidian.md" target="_blank">Obsidian</a> and saves my notes in a readable, searchable, nice-looking markdown file.

-As mentioned in my post on [[My Obsidian]], Obsidian is a note-taking and knowledge management app that saves all of your notes in plain markdown files in a local folder.
+As mentioned in my post on <a href="/blog/2022/08/22/my-Obsidian" target="_blank">my Obsidian</a>, Obsidian is a note-taking and knowledge management app that saves all of your notes in plain markdown files in a local folder.
 It is a free tool and because it stores the data locally in simple text files, you do not rely on a cloud-service or on keep using Obsidian for the rest of your working life.
 The notes will always be readable to you and you can always access them.

 I use it as a repository for notes, ideas, code snippets, and lists, but there are many different ways of using it.
 One strength of Obsidian is the many community-driven plug-ins that adds amazing functionalities and customizations so you can design the workflow that suits you the best.